redbox-mint/ci-test/README.md

 ci-test
 =======
-This is just used for testing
+This is just used for testing.